18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 * `breadcrumbs` is used to generate a breadcrumb element that shows up in some lessons.
 * `countdowntimer` is used throughout the lessons to create the cute Javascript countdown timers.
 * `course_lesson_list` generates the list of lessons for a course overview page.
-* `course_lesson_summaries` then embeds the overviews from each rubric lesson, and the dimensions themselves.
+* `course_lesson_summaries` then embeds the summaries from each rubric lesson and the dimension rows themselves.
 Used on course overview pages.
 * `indicator` is used in the course content overview.
 * `link` is used to reach into `resources.yaml` and extract links.
 This is used everywhere.
 Change cautiously.
 * `resources` is used to render out sections of the resources page.
 * `rubric` renders out a dimension from the rubric itself, given a designator.
-You'll find the designator from `rubric.yaml` file that lives in `/_data/`
+You'll find the designator (`id:`) in the `rubric.yaml` file that lives in `/_data/`
 * `shared-experience-prompt.html` is the text of the small group prompt that appears in lessons throughout the site.

-You'll see references to them in the body of those pages like so:
+You'll see references to these includes in the body of those pages like so:

 ~~~